Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Additional Results

-In this section, we will compare our PD model with two representative methods, a time-variant SSM with unstructured but column-normalized transition matrices\footnote{Column normalization is a crucial step to ensure system stability when using unstructured transition matrices, and is typically implemented by dividing the matrix elements by the $L^p$ quasi-norm of the corresponding column~\citep{fan_advancing_2024,terzic2025sdssm}.
-As a consequence of the Gershgorin disc theorem and basic inequalities, a matrix with $L^p$-normalized columns has eigenvalues smaller than 1 when $p<1$.}, and a time-variant SSM with diagonal transition matrices generated using our MLP generation.
-We report the runtime as a function of sequence length for the three models under consideration, using three different state sizes, 32, 128 and 1024.
-For both state sizes, we increase the batch size to the largest power of 2 which does not induce an out-of-memory error with the longest sequence.
-Results are shown in Tables~\ref{tab:S5},~\ref{tab:S6}, and~\ref{tab:S7}.
-The benefit of our method increases with state size.
-In the following section, we identify the main bottleneck of our method not as the parallel scan, but rather as the $P$ matrix generation.
+\paragraph{State Representation Size Matched Comparison} We extend the comparison of our PD model with two representative methods, a time-variant SSM with unstructured but column-normalized transition matrices (SD-SSM)~\cite{terzic2025sdssm} \footnote{Column normalization is a crucial step to ensure system stability when using unstructured transition matrices, and has been implemented by dividing the matrix elements by the $L^p$ (quasi-)norm of the corresponding column~\citep{fan_advancing_2024,terzic2025sdssm}.
+As a consequence of the Gershgorin disc theorem and basic inequalities, a matrix with $L^p$-normalized columns is guaranteed to have spectral radius less than 1 whenever $p<1$.}, and a time-variant SSM with diagonal transition matrices generated using our MLP generation $A(u_t)=D(u_t)$.
+Below, we extend the results from Figure~\ref{fig:runtime_dimension} by considering sequence lengths $256$ and $512$.
+Concretely, the dimension of SD-SSM is again set to twice that of the other models to account for the discrepancy between the real and complex-valued state representations.
+The results are shown in Figure~\ref{fig:state_half_runtime}.